SRMohitkr/Library-Mangement-oop-/README.md

 The Library object and the list of books you add to it exist only in the computer's memory (RAM) while the script is running.
 Once the program terminates, this memory is cleared, and all the data is lost.

 If you run the program again, it will create a brand new, empty library.
 It has no memory of the books added in the previous run.
-This demonstrates that the data does not persist—it isn't saved to a file or database.
+This demonstrates that the data does not persist—it isn't saved to a file or database.# Library-Mangement-oop-